andrew/ultimate-awesome/README.md

 - [awesome-football](https://github.com/openfootball/awesome-football) - A collection of awesome football (national teams, clubs, match schedules, players, stadiums, etc.) datasets.
 - [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
 - [Awesome-InverseRendering](https://github.com/tkuri/Awesome-InverseRendering) - List of awesome papers on Intrinsic Decomposition & Inverse Rendering.
+- [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [awesome-haskell](https://github.com/albohlabs/awesome-haskell) - A curated list of amazingly awesome Haskell articles and talks for beginners.
 - [fucking-awesome-incident-response](https://github.com/Correia-jpv/fucking-awesome-incident-response) - A curated list of tools for incident response.
 With repository stars⭐ and forks🍴.
 - [awesome-unity-free](https://github.com/netpyoung/awesome-unity-free) - A community driven list of useful Unity Game Engine "FREE" packages, libraries and others.
 - [awesome-foundation-model-leaderboards](https://github.com/SAILResearch/awesome-foundation-model-leaderboards) - A curated list of awesome leaderboard-oriented resources for foundation models.
+- [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [awesome-free-saas](https://github.com/LlamaGenAI/awesome-free-saas) - An awesome list of  free SaaS (software as a service) for you.
 - [awesome-dronecraft](https://github.com/ntakouris/awesome-dronecraft) - Resources to fully understand how autonomous drones work.
 - [awesome-onsenui](https://github.com/OnsenUI/awesome-onsenui) - A curated list of awesome Onsen UI resources.
 - [awesome-flutter-cn](https://github.com/osoutpost/awesome-flutter-cn) - Flutter 资源大全中文版。包括：组件、导航、模板、插件、框架和引擎等.
-- [awesome-audiovisual](https://github.com/stingalleman/awesome-audiovisual) - Curated list of audiovisual projects.
+- [awesome-readwise](https://github.com/Scarvy/awesome-readwise) - A curated list of awesome Readwise libraries, plugins, software, and resources.
 - [awesome-amqp](https://github.com/xinchen10/awesome-amqp) - A curated list of AMQP 1.0 resources.
-- [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [Awesome-Vision-Transformer-Collection](https://github.com/GuanRunwei/Awesome-Vision-Transformer-Collection) - Variants of Vision Transformer and its downstream tasks.
 - [awesome-AI-based-protein-design](https://github.com/opendilab/awesome-AI-based-protein-design) - A collection of research papers for AI-based protein design.
 - [awesome-infrared-small-targets](https://github.com/Tianfang-Zhang/awesome-infrared-small-targets) - List of awesome infrared small targets detection methods!.